Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-June 1st, 2024
+June 17th, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-204:
+New in this latest version release-205:

 1.)
-Fixed the antispam logic in the messaging system for kerbals near lethal scatters.
-No more spam!
+Fixed Kittopia heightmap exporting to use the proper range, stopping some heightmaps from clipping and other oddities.

 2.)
-Added eratta note about BetterDensity and lethalScatters/heatemitters.
-These don't work well toghether, and possibly more things with BD, as that facility is pretty broken.
-Really, avoid BetterDensity and use in game density facilities when possible.
-Consider it deprecated.
+Added/edited a lot of the Kittopia export descriptions in Orbit and Atmoshpere nodes with the help of our resident scienfic genius, OhioBob.

 About
 -----